datanav/docs/DTLReferenceGuide.rst

        |
        | Returns an encrypted bytes object.
        |
-       | Note: This function does not offer an end-to-end secure system of encryption.
+       | Note: This function by itself does not offer an end-to-end secure system of encryption
+       | as the key is stored along with the encrypted data.
        | This applies even when using a ``$SECRET(secret key)`` via the secrets manager.
        |